 The changing face of humanitarianism

-Helle Thorning-Schmidt, CEO of Save Children International, spoke about about education and the refugee crisis at the 2017 Allen Hope Southey Memorial Lecture.
+Helle Thorning-Schmidt, CEO of Save Children International, spoke about education and the refugee crisis at the 2017 Allen Hope Southey Memorial Lecture.

 The theme of responsibility was on that permeated an address by Helle Thorning-Schmidt, CEO of Save the Children International and former Prime Minister of Denmark, at Melbourne Law School on Wednesday 29 March.